Liberal Arts Courses

 Research Methods introduces a range of research methodologies used in humanities and social science fields.
 Covers literary, cultural, and historical methods of inquiry along with empirical qualitative, quantitative, and mixed methods.
 Addresses digital research and information literacy through reading, interpreting, and evaluating scholarship.
 Provides approaches to planning, implementing, and evaluating research.
 Also emphasizes writing skills, relevant computer technologies and library use.

-• MLA 506U Digital Humanities
+• MLA 506U Technology and the Humanities

 Credit Hours: 3